Free Trial

 PXF Short Interest - Frequently Asked Questions

-Invesco RAFI Developed Markets ex-U.S. ETF saw a increase in short interest in May.
-As of May 31st, there was short interest totaling 40,900 shares, an increase of 14.6% from the previous total of 35,700 shares.
+Invesco RAFI Developed Markets ex-U.S. ETF saw a decline in short interest during the month of April.
+As of April 30th, there was short interest totaling 238,718 shares, a decline of 0.8% from the previous total of 240,737 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 Short selling PXF is an investing strategy that aims to generate trading profit from Invesco RAFI Developed Markets ex-U.S. ETF as its price is falling.
-PXF shares are trading up $0.71 today.
 To short a stock, an investor borrows shares, sells them and buys the shares back on the public market later to return it to the lender.
 Short sellers are betting that a stock will decline in price.
 If the stock does drop after selling, the short seller buys it back at a lower price and returns it to the lender.
 The difference between the sell price and the buy price is the trader's profit.

 From Our Partners